-1. effective use of ICT

-2. effective two-way communication: listening, effective oral and written communication of complex ideas and arguments, using a range of media

-3. high personal effectiveness: critical selfawareness, self-reflection and self-management; time management; sensitivity to diversity in people and different situations and the ability to continue to learn through reflection on practice and experience 4. effective performance within team environments and the ability to recognise and utilise individuals' contributions in group processes and to negotiate and persuade or influence others; team selection, delegation, development and management 5. leadership and performance management, applying ethical and organisational values to situations and choices.
-Unseen examinations and coursework, case study analysis and project.
+- 1. effective use of ICT - 2. effective two-way communication: listening, effective oral and written communication of complex ideas and arguments, using a range of media - 3. high personal effectiveness: critical self-awareness, self-reflection and self-management; time management; sensitivity to diversity in people and different situations and the ability to continue to learn through reflection on practice and experience 4. effective performance within team environments and the ability to recognise and utilise individuals' contributions in group processes and to negotiate and persuade or influence others; team selection, delegation, development and management 5. leadership and performance management, applying ethical and organisational values to situations and choices.